 Pressure drop for a range of volume fractions and flow rates are presented in figure 6, where ΔP is calculated by finding the difference between inlet and outlet average pressure.
 Figure 6 shows that ΔP increases non-linearly with both u_s and γ and that the LM lattice exhibits the greatest pressure drop across the examined ranges while the PM lattice exhibits the lowest pressure drop in most cases.
 At low volume fractions the GM lattice exhibits greater pressure drop than the PM structure.
-This behaviour switches at a critical volume fraction, indicating that a particular lattice geometry may not be treated as inherently more efficient than others, with performance also being dependent on fluid flow conditions.
+This behaviour switches as volume fraction increases, indicating that a particular lattice geometry may not be treated as inherently more efficient than others, with performance also being dependent on fluid flow conditions.

-Examining the evolution of fluid pressure, taken as a cross-sectional average (figure 7), we see that pressure decreases linearly along the flow direction in the GM, DM
+Examining the evolution of fluid pressure, taken as a cross-sectional average (figure 7), we see that pressure decreases linearly along the flow direction in the GM, DM and LM structures, despite the tortuous nature of the channels.
+This is not replicated in the PM or SPM structures, which instead exhibit step-like pressure drops.